 Figure 8-8.
-Alterations in acetylation levels of particular Lys residues of histone H3 within proximal 5'-upstream chromatin region of the EBF1 gene in individual clones of HDAC2(-/-) mutants during cultivation
+Alterations in acetylation levels of specific Lys residues of histone H3 within proximal 5'-upstream chromatin region of the EBF1 gene in individual clones of HDAC2(-/-) DT40 mutants during continuous cultivation

 The figure is a set of Figs. $5-9 \sim 5-12$ in [Chap.
 5].